-ECM 1: Retrofit Fixtures with LED Lamps
+ECM 3: Retrofit Fixtures with LED Lamps

-Replace CFL and fluorescent lamps with LED lamps.
+Replace fluorescent, halogen incandescent lamps with LED lamps.
 Many LED tubes are direct replacements for existing fluorescent tubes and can be installed while leaving the fluorescent fixture ballast in place.
 LED lamps can be used in existing fixtures as a direct replacement for most other lighting technologies.